The Power of Vanilla Flavors

 But, what if you didn’t have to choose?
 Edlong’s range of characterizing vanilla flavors and expertise in vanilla’s most popular applications could be the win-win solution you’re looking for.

-Vanilla in Dairy
+Vanilla Flavor in Dairy

 Nothing is more synonymous with vanilla than ice cream.
 In fact, it’s believed that the French have been using vanilla to flavor ice cream as far back as the 18th century.
 A recent YouGov poll added credence to the “timelessness” of this combination when it found that American adults still ranked vanilla as their favorite ice cream flavor.